What is College Connect?

 Four Irish higher education colleges are working together on the College Connect initiative.
 These colleges are in the Midlands, the East, and North Dublin – and are known collectively as MEND.
 The centres are:

 - Dundalk Institute of Technology (DkIT)

-- Maynooth University (MU).
+- Maynooth University (MU)

 - Irish Travellers

-- One-parent families
+- Lone parents and students from One-parent families

-- Young people who have been in care
+- Young people who have been in care of the state

 - People with disabilities

 - First time Mature students